Philander Chase: Death and legacy

 Chase spent the final years of his life founding Jubilee College and the surrounding frontier community near present-day Peoria, Illinois.
 On September 14, 1852, while riding with his wife in a carriage near their home, it overturned.
 Chase was thrown and suffered a concussion.
 He told those carrying him home, "You may now order my coffin, --I am glad of it!"
 He died in his sleep on the 20th, and was buried at Jubilee's cemetery.

 The college faced financial difficulties after his death and closed within a decade.
 After service as a chaplain in the Civil War, Samuel Chase attempted to revive the college, but failed and sold off some land in 1871.
-However, the core of the college (other than the cemetery) was donated to State of Illinois, which restored some college buildings in the 1970s (after which it was declared a National Historic Site).
+However, the core of the college (other than the cemetery) was donated to State of Illinois, which restored some college buildings in the 1970s (after which it was listed on the National Register of Historic Places).
 Although the college buildings have generally remained closed since 2008 due to state budget cuts, the surrounding park remains open, including picnic and camping areas.
 His papers are held by Kenyon College.

 The liturgical calendar of the Episcopal Church (USA) remembers Bishop Chase annually on September 22.